vieirads/100DaysOfCode/r1-log.md

 ### R1D60
 Made changes on the color scheme of the app on the `style.css` file.
 Had a lot of classes to teach and a meeting to attend.
 I wish I could have worked more on my app.

+### R1D61
+Polished the design of the `taskcounter` app and fixed some bugs.
+Still have to put an alert message when all the tasks are done.
+Pretty proud of what I did =)